SirDevOps9/ms_frontend/README.md

 Run `npm run start:all` to run all projects.
 Navigate to `http://localhost:4300/`.
 The application will automatically reload if you change any of the source files.

-Run `npm run start:adminportal` for adminportal server.
+For adminportal server.
 Navigate to `http://localhost:4300/adminportal`.
 The application will automatically reload if you change any of the source files.

-Run `npm run start:bussiness-owners` for bussiness-owners.
+For bussiness-owners.
 Navigate to `http://localhost:4300/bussinessowners`.
 The application will automatically reload if you change any of the source files.